MUSC Intramural Sports

 With the exception of the last 2 minutes in the game, the game clock shall be stopped only when an official stops play because of an injury or for any emergency.

-A. Each team will be given 3 time-outs per game such request being granted only when the player's team is in possession of the ball (this includes that team's throw-ins and its free throws) or when the ball is dead.
-Only two of the three timeouts will carry over to the second half.
+A. Each team will be given 2 time-outs per half such request being granted only when the player's team is in possession of the ball (this includes that team's throw-ins and its free throws) or when the ball is dead.

 B. The game clock shall be stopped for a timeout when: A player requests a timeout in the last two 2 minutes of the game